icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Entities validation [stdRdapEntitiesValidation]."
 }
 ```
-12. If the JSON name _status_ exists, the value shall pass the test Status validation [stdRdapStatusValidation] defined in this document.
+12. If the JSON name _status_ exists, the value shall pass the test Status validation [[stdRdapStatusValidation]][id-stdRdapStatusValidation] defined in this document.
 ``` json
 {
   "code": -12211,